rogerdev0623/node-deploy/README.md

 ## 9. Pointing Your Namecheap Domain to Your Server's IP

-Point your Namecheap domain to your Vultr server using @ and www
+Point your Namecheap domain to your ScalaHosting VPS server using @ and www

 ### Step 1: Add A Records